 Let’s be honest: even in good times, holidays aren’t all fun and joyful.
 A lot of hard work goes into holiday preparations, and then there’s the constant pressure to be cheerful and appreciative.
 Unrealistic and unmet expectations are one reason many people struggle with anxiety and depression during the “most wonderful time of the year.”

-8 Tips to Coping with Grief During the Holidays
+9 Tips to Coping with Grief During the Holidays

-- Involve Family and Friends in Holiday Planning With emotions running high, communication is more important than ever.
+4. Involve Family and Friends in Holiday Planning With emotions running high, communication is more important than ever.
 Discuss your plans with the people closest to you, and let them know you’re feeling anxious about the holidays.
 Explain that you might want to limit your participation in the festivities, but let them know it’s okay to carry on their celebration without you.
 Clearing the air will relieve you of feigned happiness, and it will relieve your family of tiptoeing around you.

-- Start New Traditions in Memory of your Loved One Make a donation to his or her favorite charity, keep a burning candlea flameless candle in the window, or mention him or her in your prayer before your holiday meal
+5. Start New Traditions in Memory of your Loved OneCreating new holiday traditions after a death in the family can include making a donation to his or her favorite charity, keeping a lit flameless candle in the window, or mentioning him or her in your prayer before your holiday meal.

-- Express your Feelings When you’re sad, say so.
+8. Express your FeelingsWhen you’re sad, say so.
 Whether you share your feelings with someone you trust, keep a journal, or write a letter to your loved one, don’t keep your emotions inside.
 Bottling up your feelings will almost inevitably result in an explosion of emotions – often at the worst possible moments.
 Remember to share your happy feelings, too.
 Concentrating on what’s positive tricks your mind into letting go of some of the negative energy.
 The pain of grief comes and goes, so enjoy as much as you can.
-Having fun at the holidays is not a betrayal of your loved one
+Having fun at the holidays is not a betrayal of your loved one.

 - This wooden cross ornament embodies your loved one in a sacred, holy manner, reminding you your family member is in a better place now.

 - Having a teddy bear under the tree during Christmas time is a sweet sentiment for deceased youth.
-It’s can also bring you solace if you simply need something to hold during the holidays.
+It can also bring you solace if you simply need something to hold during the holidays.